Osiris-Team/HBrowser/README.md

 # Headless-Browser

-A headless browser written in Java.
+A new, headless browser written in Java, running the GraalJS-Engine with latest JavaScript support.

 ```java
 HBrowser hBrowser = new HBrowser();